nwolber/xCUTEr/README.md

 The special value ```null``` discards any output written to STDOUT.
 Supports the same extended form as *[output](#output)*.
 Supports *[templating](#templating)*.
+* timeout: Timeout when the current command and all child commands are canceled.
 * stderr: File where to redirect STDERR of the command and subcommands.
 Inherited output files can be overriden by subcommands.
 The special value ```null``` discards any output written to STDERR.